zSnout/zSnout.com/README.md

 the entire page.
 This is also a good display mode for blog articles, as it adds padding on all edges and allows easy scrolling through a document.
 In fact, Markdown files automatically use this display mode.
-Additionally, DocumentDisplay handles rounded corners on certail mobile devices, making sure that your document looks good on all of them.
+Additionally, DocumentDisplay handles rounded corners on certain mobile devices, making sure that your document looks good on all of them.

 For those who feel constrained by DocumentDisplay's short width, you may pass